Combine your passions for health care and analytics

 All students admitted into the Davenport University Master of Science in Health Informatics and Information Management are expected to have a bachelor degree with the necessary undergraduate preparation in management, technology and statistics typically found in a health, technology , or business discipline.
 Students that have not successfully completed equivalent undergraduate courses will be required to complete the following graduate level pre-requisites or the undergraduate level equivalent course(s).
 A grade of “C” or better must be earned in each course to show proficiency.

-All students are required to have the equivalent of the following courses at the undergraduate level prior to admission to the program:
+All students are required to have the equivalent of the following courses at the undergraduate level either prior to admission to the program or taken prior to enrolling in HINT 799:

 - Medical Terminology